Nice to meet you.

 Game materials: Just yourselves

-Before a meeting, each person should share what they hope to contribute at the meeting with other attendees.
-You can incentivize this by offering a prize for the person who talks the most people or for anyone who indeed contributes what they say they will.
+Before a meeting, each person should share what they hope to contribute to the meeting with other attendees.
+For example, someone might say, “I hope to provide insights on improving our team’s workflow,” while another might share, “I aim to suggest new strategies for our marketing campaign.”
+You can incentivize this by offering a prize for the person who talks to the most people or for anyone who indeed contributes what they say they will.

 4. Scavenger Hunt